Things to do

 A range of accommodation, including hotels, camping and caravan parks, are available at Torrens Creek, Hughenden, Pentland and Charters Towers.
 For more information, see the tourism information links.

 Distance: 200m return

-Ride trail bikes and drive four-wheel-drives on Moorinya’s internal roads and firebreaks.
-Riders and drivers must be licensed and trail bikes and vehicles must be fully registered.
-Normal road rules apply and penalties will be enforced.
+Trail bikes and four-wheel-drives are allowed on Moorinya’s internal roads and firebreaks.
+Riders and drivers must be licensed, and trail bikes and vehicles must be fully registered.
 Vehicle access is not maintained within the stock route.
 Expect to share the roads with pedestrians, cyclists and other vehicles.

 Stay on formed roads—trail bikes and vehicles are not permitted off-road or on the walking track.

 For more information, see trail-bike riding and four-wheel-driving.